wazuh/wazuh-documentation/source/deployment-options/index.rst

     <h3>Containers</h3>

-- :ref:`Deployment on Docker <wazuh_docker>`: Docker is a set of platform-as-a-service (PaaS) products that deliver software in packages called containers.
-Using Docker, you can install and configure the Wazuh deployment as a single-host architecture.
+- :ref:`Deployment on Docker <wazuh_docker>`: You can install and configure the Wazuh deployment as a single-host architecture using Docker.
+It is a set of platform-as-a-service (PaaS) products that deliver software in packages called containers.

-- :ref:`Deployment on Kubernetes <wazuh_kubernetes>`: Kubernetes is an open-source system for automating deployment, scaling, and managing containerized applications.
-This deployment type uses Wazuh images from Docker and allows you to build an environment composed of a Wazuh cluster integrated with Elastic Stack.
+- :ref:`Deployment on Kubernetes <wazuh_kubernetes>`: This deployment uses Wazuh images from Docker and allows you to build an environment composed of a Wazuh cluster integrated with Elastic Stack.

 .. raw:: html